Alexisleveque-OC/P6_leveque_alexis/README.md

 ### Step 4 :
 - For database and Fixtures, in your terminal enter this command "composer prepare".
 That's all, your Database is create and fixtures are load ! ;)

+(Be careful, if you delete one trick of fixture, related images was delete too.
+If you want remake fixtures correctly you can download them on GitHub)

 ### Step 5 :
 Run App in your server if you have it or enter this command "symfony server:start"